Della Keats: Maniilaq Health Center

-The Maniilaq Health Center, based in Kotzebue, got its start from Della Keats, who practiced as an Inupiaq tribal doctor.
-The Center has attracted the attention of Western doctors who wish to understand and refer patients for traditional healing practices.
-While Western doctors undergo formal medical education, tribal doctors learn by apprenticing with traditional healers.
+The Maniilaq Health Center (the hospital based in Kotzebue that services the Northwest Arctic region) relies on the example of Della and other tribal healers to service the people of the region.
+While most of the doctors who work there undergo formal medical education, they still have a tribal doctor program where traditional healers can treat people and provide apprenticeships.

 Della Keats Health Sciences Curriculum

 Both a summer bridge program and a summer research program are named in honor of Della Keats for her long-standing commitment to the health of Native peoples and all people in Alaska.